Productive Assistants – Taking Control of Your Day

 That is your job, and you can’t do that job if you are helping your co-workers with work they are paid to do themselves.

-This takes confidence, but it is so worth pushing back on colleagues who treat you like their Assistant because it does take up valuable time that is better spent on making your Executive more successful.
+This takes confidence, but it is worth pushing back on colleagues who treat you like their Assistant because it takes up valuable time to make your Executive more successful.

 How do you go about having this conversation with your colleague?
 Here are phrases you can use:

-- No (No is a full sentence after all!)
+No (No is a complete sentence, after all!)

-- I’m busy working on strategic projects for my Executive at the moment if you would like to check with them if I have time to fit in your request do you want me to book you an appointment?
-Courtesy of the excellent Abigail Jones on our Virtual Summit back in October 2018.
+I’m busy working on strategic projects for my Executive at the moment.
+If you would like to check with them if I have time to fit your request, do you want me to book you an appointment?
+Courtesy of the excellent Abigail Jones at our Virtual Summit in October 2018.

 Speak with your Executive

-If you don’t feel confident that you can push back with this colleague (they might be in the Executive Team, for example), then do have a conversation with your Executive.
+If you don’t feel confident, you can push back with this colleague (they might be in the Executive Team, for example), then have a conversation with your Executive.

-Explain that this colleague is taking a lot of your time and you want to check if that has been agreed with your Executive.
+Explain that this colleague is taking a lot of your time, and you want to check if that has been agreed upon with your Executive.

-If the colleague gets difficult after you say no, then refer them back to your Executive.
+If the colleague gets difficult after you say no, refer them back to your Executive.

 In most cases, you want to support your colleagues.

-You have skills that really can help them move the business forward and get work done.
+You have the skills to help them move the business forward and get work done.

-But, you have to chose who you help and when you can offer that support.
+But it would be best to choose who you help and when you can offer that support.

-You should never let someone treat you like the office dog’s body or take work from colleagues who should be doing that work themselves.
-You have to set your boundaries and be prepared to push-back on the people who are trying to take advantage of you.
-It’s not easy, but if you want to advance in your career, you have to be clear about your role and what you do for the organisation you work in.
+It would be best never to let someone treat you like the office dog’s body or take work from colleagues who should be doing that work themselves.
+You must set boundaries and be prepared to push back on the people trying to exploit you.
+It’s not easy, but if you want to advance in your career, you have to be clear about your role and what you do for your organisation.